zsteinkamp/zsteinkamp.github.io/_posts/2021-05-22-computer-history.markdown

 I moved all my stuff to SLO and started at Cal Poly.
 Starting from scratch was a fun challenge.
 The first thing I did was to make a flyer to advertise my freelance services, but I never needed to use it.
 I got a job at the university doing tech support.
 They didn't even interview me -- the person doing the hiring heard me talking with someone in the hallway before the interview about troubleshooting an internet problem, and they offered me a job right there.
 I was to be one of the campus Level 2 support people.
 In the three weeks I had that job, I think I fielded one call.
 The rest of the time I was just in a room hanging out with a fancy IBM PS/2 Model 80.
 It was dusty inside, so I took it apart one day to clean it.
 My boss came into the room when I had it in pieces on the floor and fired me right there.
 Easy come easy go! :)

 However, another group at the university had been talking with the IT people about a need they had, and so I got connected with Judy in the Multimedia Reference department at the university library.
-This was a much better job for me -- I was to build a comprehensive website as part of a project the library lobbied to get the budget to do.
-I learned all about HTML, Javascript, and web servers as part of this job, and made some good money along the way ($17/hr).
+This was a much better job for me -- I was to build a comprehensive website as part of a project the library got a grant to do.
+I learned all about HTML, Javascript, and web servers as part of this job, and made good money along the way ($17/hr).
 This connected me with other opportunities to work for "grant money", which ended up being over $100/hour a few times.
 One of my favorite professors, Barry Floyd, hooked me up with a freelance job for a local NASA contractor to help them write some TCP/IP-based cluster infrastructure software in Visual Basic 6.
 I was totally over my head, but struggled through the task and made a few thousand bucks along the way.
 This was my introduction to state diagrams, and I didn't appreciate them as much as I should have at the time.

 As I got closer to graduation from Cal Poly, my good buddy Derek again came through with the job hookup.
 He was one of the first people to work at Yahoo (employee number 6, IIRC), starting in 1996.
 By the time I graduated at the end of 1998, Yahoo was **the** powerhouse of the Internet, and had grown to several hundred employees.
 My other dear friend Mona (who also was friends with Derek) was also working at Yahoo as a "Producer" which is the equivalent of a Product Manager today, and had good things to say about the place.